yOUcash (YOUC) Price Hits $0.52 on Major Exchanges

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-yOUcash was first traded on July 19th, 2019. yOUcash’s total supply is 11,000,000,000 tokens and its circulating supply is 242,739,785 tokens. yOUcash’s official Twitter account is @younive87630435 and its Facebook page is accessible here.
-The official website for yOUcash is youengine.io.
+yOUcash’s genesis date was July 19th, 2019. yOUcash’s total supply is 11,000,000,000 tokens and its circulating supply is 242,739,785 tokens. yOUcash’s official Twitter account is @younive87630435 and its Facebook page is accessible here.
 The official message board for yOUcash is youengine.io/blog.
 The Reddit community for yOUcash is https://reddit.com/r/youenginefans and the currency’s Github account can be viewed here.
+The official website for yOUcash is youengine.io.

 Brands and businesses open an account and fund it with YOUcash tokens.
 Once logged into the platform, they can use the power of the YOUengine to target over 4 billion users globally.
 Whether they want to reach 10 people down the street or 10 million people around the world the YOUengine delivers real-time targeting and ad delivery for industry-leading ROI.
 Plus, it can execute exciting ‘airdrops’ for instant merchandise or token drops that can be geo-fenced and delivered via the YOUgo mobile game.”

-It is usually not presently possible to purchase alternative cryptocurrencies such as yOUcash directly using U.S. dollars.
-Investors seeking to trade yOUcash should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase yOUcash using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as yOUcash directly using U.S. dollars.
+Investors seeking to trade yOUcash should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase yOUcash using one of the exchanges listed above.

 Receive News & Updates for yOUcash Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for yOUcash and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.